 Bipolar Disorder Treatment

-Bipolar disorder is a mental health condition that affects mood, energy, and activity levels.
-It often shows up as cycles of depressive episodes and manic or hypomanic episodes.
-These shifts go far beyond the normal ups and downs of life and can make it difficult to maintain stability in relationships, work, school, and daily routines.
+Bipolar disorder is a mental health condition that affects mood, energy, and activity levels, often showing up as cycles of depressive episodes and manic or hypomanic episodes.
+These shifts go beyond everyday mood changes and can make it difficult to maintain stability in relationships, work, school, and daily routines.

 What Are the Symptoms of Bipolar Disorder?